Patients and/or their parents or guardians who would like learn more about participating in the registry should contact the registry office directly.

 A registry is a place that stores clinical data and a repository is a place to store tumor samples in a central location.
 All patients of any age who have or have been diagnosed with a DIPG are eligible to join in the registry.
 The registry collects medical information and available tissue samples.
 The goal of this research project is to find better treatments and ultimately a cure for DIPG.

 To officially become a part of the registry, we need to follow a specific procedure outlined by Cincinnati Children’s Hospital.
-The steps below outline this enrollment process.
+We have two convenient ways to join the registry; the steps below outline these enrollment processes.

 - Please email us for a copy of the latest consent.